EPIC: Edu & INFO DESIGN Guide

 Content that speaks to three of the primary driver of the human experience.
 These may be addressed at different points within the media and may shift in emphasis and intensity as the audience/user experience progresses.

-- Our Tribal Nature: This is handled by the Limbic System in our brain, which has no capacity for language and is strictly focused on how we feel.
+- Our Tribal Brain: is processed by the brain's Limbic System, which has no capacity for language and is strictly focused on how we feel.
 The sense of belonging to a group is among the strongest drivers of human action and addresses the "why" we might believe or do many things.
 In your media, ask, then answer, the question: do we share a common belief about the way the world is or the way it should be.

-- Our Primal Reactions (also the Limbic System in our brain).
-Sometimes this is referred to as our "lizard" or "fight or flight" brains.
-It is the emotional aspect.
-Consider the 6 basic primal emotions we all share: joy, fear, disgust, surprise, sadness, anger.
-Here is a more extensive and nuanced list.
+- Our Primal Brain: The hindbrain and medulla is sometimes referred to as our "lizard" or "fight or flight" brains.
+It is our emotional selves.
+Targeting one or more of the 6 basic primal emotions we all share: joy, fear, disgust, surprise, sadness, anger, will anchor an effective design strategy.
+Here is a more extensive and nuanced lis of emotions.

-- Our Valuation Process (this occurs in our neocortex, which evolved as we became homosapien) This is the appeal to logic.
+- Our Logical Brain: Evaluation occurs in our neocortex, which evolved as we became homo sapiens.
+This is the appeal to logic.
 It's where rational and analytical thought occurs and language is processed.
 Facts, figures and diagrams are created and processed here.
-The value we assign them, however, is profoundly influenced by our primal and tribal natures.
+The value we assign to them, however, is profoundly influenced by our primal and tribal natures.

 Entertainment-Based Delivery Strategy